PBearson/Provision-ECC608/README.md

 **Notes**:
 * ATECC608A is configured to be provisioned multiple times in this project.
-* ATECC608A is configured to be provisioned one time in practice for the sake of security.
+* ATECC608A can be configured to be provisioned one time in practice for the sake of security.

 ## Get Started